MolEvolEpid/hypermut3/README.md

 To search for hypermutation by APOBEC3G or APOBEC3F using the example fasta file, you can run the command:

 ```
-python hypermut.py -u example_summary_output.csv -o example_verbose_output.txt 'G,A,G,A,.,RD,.,YN|RC' < example.fasta
+python hypermut.py example.fasta G A .
+RD -s example_summary_output.csv -p example_positions_output.txt
 ```

-The input string takes the following form:
+The positional inputs are as follows:

 ```
-'mutfrom,mutto,controlfrom,controlto,primaryupstream,primarydownstream,controlupstream,controldownstream'
+  fasta                 Alignment file in fasta format
+  mutationfrom          Base in the reference to consider as a site of interest for nucleotide substitution
+  mutationto            Base in the query to consider a nucleotide substitution of interest
+  upstreamcontext       Upstream nucleotide context of interest
+  downstreamcontext     Downstream nucleotide context of interest
 ```

-The script can also take the following optional command line arguments:
+The optional arguments include:

 ```
--h, --help         help menu
+-h, --help            show this help message and exit
--s, --start        position at which to start searching for mutations (default: 0)
--f, --finish       position at which to end searching for mutations (default: end of sequence)
--e, --enforce      what sequence to enforce the context on: ancestor (A), descendant (D), or both (B) (default: A)
--m, --multistate   how to treat multistate characters (strict, meaning that only completely overlapping matches are included; or partial, meaning that partially overlapping matches are included as fractions) (default: strict)
+--positionsfile POSITIONSFILE, -p POSITIONSFILE
--o, --outfile      verbose output file including potential sites and whether there was the correct mutation at those sites
+                      Optional file path to output potential mutation sites and whether there was the correct mutation at those sites
+--summaryfile SUMMARYFILE, -s SUMMARYFILE
--u, --summaryfile  summary of mutation counts and potential sites for primary and control contexts
+                      Optional file path to output a summary of mutation counts and potential sites for primary and control contexts
+--enforce {A,D,B}, -e {A,D,B}
+                      What sequence to enforce the context on: ancestor/reference (A), descendant/query (D, default), or both (B)
+--match {strict,partial}, -m {strict,partial}
+                      Whether to include only complete matches (strict, default), or also include partial matches (not completely overlapping
+                      bases between query and context, partial)
+--keepgaps, -k        Flag indicating to keep gaps in the alignment when identifying pattern matches (default without flag is to remove gaps)
+--begin BEGIN, -b BEGIN
+                      Position at which to start searching for mutations (default: 0)
+--finish FINISH, -f FINISH
+                      Position at which to end searching for mutations (default: end of sequence)
 ```

 ## Details